gcervant1/deviget-challenge/README.md

 ## Deviget SDET-Test challenge
-The porpuse of this challenge is to demostrate the capabilities to create and Backend Framewoek from scratch using Java.
+The purpose of this challenge is to demostrate the capabilities to create and Backend Framewoek from scratch using Java.
-##Author
+## Author
 Gonzalo Cervantes - Candidate for SDET BackEnd
-###Application under test
+### Application under test
 * NASA OPEN API - https://api.nasa.gov/index.html#browseAPI

 ### Installation Required